tmke8/hydra-highly-advanced/README.md

 # Highly advanced example of using hydra

-Here, we make use of `attrs.define` to turn regular classes into config classes for hydra.
+Here, we use tricks like a custom `__new__` function to turn regular classes into config classes for hydra.
 We then use `instantiate()` with `_convert_="object"` to instantiate these classes.
 Except for the `instantiate()` call, most interesting things happen in `model.py`.